ass-a2s/zrepl/replication/design.md

 Another approach would be to have a flat list of received filesystems per sender, and have a separate table that associates send-side names and receive-side filesystem paths.

 Similarly, the sender is allowed to filter its view filesystems and snapshots.

-### Algorithm

-Determine send-side and recv-side snapshots, and try to build a fast-forward list replication steps STEPS.
-STEPs may contain an optional initial full send, and subsequent incremental send steps.
-The first step in the list may include a resume token.
-If fast-forward is not possible, produce a conflict description and ERROR OUT.
-TODOs:
-- make it configurable what snapshots are included in the list (i.e. every one we see, only most recent, at least one every X hours, ...)

-Ensure that the plan can be carried out by aquiring holds / step bookmarks on each of the steps
-- `for to in STEPS.to: idempotent_hold(to, zrepl_FS_)`
-- `if STEPS[0].from != nil: idempotent_STEP_bookmark(STEPS[0].from, zrepl_FS_)` TODO fixme different namespace for STEP and FS, generalize the procedure

-Find the next step that we need to do: (we might be in an second invocation of this algorithm after a network failure and some steps might already be done):
-- `res_tok := receiver.ResumeToken(fs)`
-- `rmrfsv := receiver.MostRecentFilesystemVersion(fs)`
-- if `res_tok !=  nil`: ensure that `res_tok` has a correspondinng step in `STEPS`, otherwise ERROR OUT
-- if `rmrfsv != nil`: ensure that `res_tok` has a correspondinng step in `STEPS`, otherwise ERROR OUT
-- if `(res_token != nil && rmrfsv != nil)`: ensure that `res_tok` is the subsequent step to the one we found for `rmrfsv`
-- if both are nil, ERROR OUT (TODO when can this happen)

-WIPfrom here

-- `v := if res_tok != nil { res_tok } else rmrfsv`
-- `last_completed_step = STEPS.find(|s| s.to == rmrfsv)`
-  - if not found
-- match up `rfsvs` with the steps we have planned
--
-- Execute the plan by idempotently applying each steps _from the beginning_: `for step in STEPS`
-- `resp = receiver.PrepareRecv(step)`
-  - if `resp` is `already_received` => this step is done, go to next step
-  - if `resp` is `